gmx2n/blindotters_/README.md

 # Blind Otters: Smart Pantry & AI Chef

 A smart web application designed to track your fridge inventory, reduce food waste, and connect with a community.
-By tracking expiration dates, the app uses AI to automatically generate recipes prioritizing ingredients that are about to go bad!
+By tracking expiration dates, the app uses AI to automatically generate recipes prioritizing ingredients that are about to go bad.

 ## Features